 However, the courts recognise that sometimes it isn’t possible to bring a cadet abuse claim within these time limits.
 For instance, you might have been suffering from mental health conditions or feeling ashamed or embarrassed because of what happened to you.
 This is normal and understandable, given what you have suffered.

 The court has discretion to extend the time limit to start your claim, even if many years have passed.
 We will work with you to illustrate to the court why your military cadet abuse claim should be allowed to proceed out of time and why you should be awarded compensation for what has happened to you.

 At Bolt Burdon Kemp we are proud to have represented clients whose cadet abuse claims succeeded despite being decades out of time, and we have achieved justice for them as a result.

 How can Bolt Burdon Kemp help?

-Whilst we appreciate that no amount of compensation will ever be enough to compensate you for what has happened, our team will work tirelessly to ensure that you obtain the justice that you deserve.
-This will include obtaining admissions of responsibility where possible, securing interim payments of compensation to allow you earlier access to treatment and also access to specialist experts that will assist us in assessing how the abuse has affected you throughout your life.
+Whilst we appreciate that no amount of compensation will ever be enough to make up for what has happened, our team will work tirelessly to ensure that you obtain the justice that you deserve.
+This will include:

-Get in touch with our team of leading lawyers for a non-binding and completely confidential discussion to find out how we could help you.
-If we can help you and you decide to instruct us, then we will guide you through all aspects of the civil claims process so you feel fully supported.
-We act for most clients on a no win, no fee basis and we can also advise you about making a claim through the Criminal Injuries Compensation Authority.
+Get in touch with our team of leading cadet abuse solicitors for a non-binding and confidential discussion to find out how we could help you.
+If you decide to instruct us, we will guide you through all aspects of the civil claims process, so you know you are supported.
+We act for most clients on a ‘no win, no fee’ basis and we can also advise you about making a claim through the Criminal Injuries Compensation Authority.